raxoft/form_input/README.md

 In either case,
 if set correctly,
-the inflection filter will pick up the last argument provided and choose the appropriatelly inflected message.
+the inflection filter will pick up the last argument provided and choose the appropriately inflected message.
 Now let's see how exactly is this done.

 ### Inflection Filter